Azalea Park, San Diego

-The Azalea Park neighborhood is a community within City Heights in the greater San Diego, California area.
+Azalea Park is a community in City Heights in the greater San Diego, California, area.
 It is located on top of a plateau 3 miles east of San Diego Bay, with an elevation of around 300 feet.
 It is bordered to the north by Manzanita Canyon (Lexington Street, officially a paper street at the bottom of the canyon) Fairmount Avenue to the east, Interstate 805 to the west, and Hollywood Park to the south.

 Climate

 Azalea Park Neighborhood enjoys a very moderate climate, avoiding the overcast conditions along the coast and the extreme heat of the inland areas.
 A strong "ocean" breeze helps to keep Azalea Park cool in the summer due to its location at the edge of the plateau.